Using Google Analytics to Further Nonprofit Fundraising

 As you might be able to gather from the name of it, Google Analytics is a tool for nonprofits and business owners to use to keep track of who is doing what on their website.
 It measures website visitors, conversions, sources of website traffic, demographics, and specific keywords.
 Rather than trying to guess if your nonprofit is successful and bringing in the visitors that you want, Google Analytics will do the work for you.

 To describe it in another way, Google Analytics is a free web analytics service that offers you the necessary tools for analyzing the traffic to your website, checking how effective your current marketing strategies are, and offering insight into possible ways you’ll be able to manage the promotion of your nonprofit.
-If you have all this knowledge, you’ll figure out ways to be more effective for earning external funding.
+If you have all this knowledge, you’ll figure out ways to be more effective in earning external funding.

-Although those are the goals, you’ll also be given the tools that will help your nonprofit evaluate your ROI (return on investment), help determine which strategies will yield the best results depending on your goals, and also inform you of which of your ventures is bearing the most fruit.
+Although those are the goals, you’ll also be given the tools that will help your nonprofit evaluate your ROI (return on investment), help determine which strategies will yield the best results depending on your goals, and inform you of which of your ventures is bearing the most fruit.
 This data can then be used to assess the viability of your staff and ultimately determine what is and isn’t working.

 All of this is valuable information that many nonprofits either don’t have access to or don’t understand the importance of.